UQ-RCC/hpc-docs/Bunya-updates.md

 # Latest Updates and Changes to the Bunya HPC Cluster

+## 22 February 2024

+* Issues with Jupyter in [Open OnDemand](https://bunya-ondemand.rcc.uq.edu.au) have been resolved.

 ## 29 January 2024

 * The next scheduled maintenance on Bunya will occur between 9pm Monday 5th February and 9pm Tuesday 6th February.